 If left alone, the stolon layer continues growing thicker with each new season.
 Over time, the thick layer of stolons and rhizomes becomes thatch, which harbors insects and disease pests and prevents water absorption.
 Occasional scalping, or mowing extremely low, removes some of the stolons, helps to prevent thatch buildup, and reinvigorates the lawn.

-Only established lawns should be scalped.
+You should only scalp lawns that are established.
 If the lawn was installed within a calendar year, scalping is not necessary.
 Beginning the second year, scalp annually.

 Don’t risk damage to either the mower or the grass.
 Start with freshly sharpened mower blades that will slice cleanly through the tough stolons.
 Lower the deck to cut the grass at 1 inch high.
 Mow the lawn with a bagger attachment, or rake up the clippings afterward.
 Use caution while mowing where the ground slopes or dips, as an uneven surface can cause the mower blade to cut into the dirt, which is not helpful.

 The best time to scalp a Bermuda grass lawn is in the early spring (mid-March to the end of April) when the first green blades begin to peek through the brown, dormant foliage.
 At this time of year, the grass has a long season ahead to repair damage and recover from stress.
 As the soil warms, the grass will quickly grow fresh new foliage.

 If the thatch layer is more than half an inch thick, scalping is not enough.
 Use a dethatcher to break up the thick, compacted stems and foliage first.
 The blades on the dethatcher should be spaced 2 to 3 inches apart, and set to a quarter-inch depth.
 Then scalp to remove the debris.
 Do not use a power rake with closely spaced tines as that would risk damaging the lawn.

 Thatch buildup is partially prevented with annual scalping, but dethatching may be necessary, even under the best of maintenance, every five years or so.
 If thatch is a bigger problem in your yard, it may be due to one or more problematic maintenance habits.